 We know that children and young people will fall out and disagree with each other as they form and build relationships.
 This is a normal part of development and most children and young people have the ability to bounce back from these experiences.
 It is important to discuss how they feel and help them to develop resilience to manage their relationships.
-This is in line with guidance from respectme.
-"We should always remember that children will tease each other, fall in and out with each other, have arguments, stop talking to each other and disagree about what they like and don't like.
-This is a normal part of growing up and should be distinguished from bullying.
-However, in an environment where this behaviour is left unchecked, it can lead to bullying, making those being bullied feel afraid, uncomfortable and unsafe in their environment." (respectme, 2018).
+This is in line with guidance from the Promise.